atomicobject/objection/README.md

 ## Description

 Objection is a lightweight dependency injection framework for Objective-C for MacOS X and iOS.
-For those of you that have used Guice objection will feel familiar.
+For those of you that have used Guice, Objection will feel familiar.
 Objection was built to stay out of your way and alleviate the need to maintain a large XML container or manually construct objects.

 ## Features